Iran–Switzerland relations: Death of Swiss national held on spying charges in Iranian detention

 In January 2025, Iranian state media reported that a Swiss national had died in captivity in Iran after being held on espionage charges.
 The Swiss national, unnamed as of 10 January 2025, was found dead in the Semnan prison, 100 miles or so east of Tehran.

+Asylum application of Iranian officials

+In January 2026, a senior official at Iran's permanent mission to the UN, Alireza Jeyrani Hokmabad, requested asylum from Switzerland, deciding not to return to Iran out of fear of the social upheaval there.
+Hokmabad is reportedly one of several Iranian diplomats who requested asylum from European countries due to the protests.
+On 3 February, 2026, it was reported that a second diplomat, Gholam-Reza Derikvand, Chargé d'affaires of the Iranian embassy in Vienna, also had requested asylum from Switzerland.

 Trade

 Oil trade

-Marc Rich, a US-Israeli businessman with international ties, entered Iran through his Glencore company headquartered in Switzerland.
+Marc Rich, a US-Israeli-Belgian businessman with international ties, entered Iran through his Glencore company headquartered in Switzerland.
 Rich ignored US and international sanctions on Iran and became the major trader of Iranian oil for 15 years.

 Arms trade with Israel and Swiss banks

 The Observer estimated that Israel-based private arms dealers sold Iran US-made weapons during the Iran–Iraq War totaled US$500 million annually, to supply Iran's Shah-based arsenal at the time.
 Time magazine reported that throughout 1981 and 1982, "the Israelis reportedly set up Swiss bank accounts to handle the financial end of the deals”.